wangc86/blog/content/home/contact.md

 weight = 700  # Order that this section will appear.

 title = "Contact"
-subtitle = "Kindly leave your name, e-mail, and message, and we can chat :)"
+subtitle = "Kindly write to us :)"

 # Automatically link email and phone?
 autolink = true